 - 1:1 telephone support with a unique buddy system

-- Information days for Polyposis Syndrome patients as well as medical professionals
+- Information days and online patient evenings for Polyposis Syndrome patients as well as medical professionals

 Volunteer for ‘Talking Together’

 “Speaking to someone who’d had such a similar diagnosis and treatment and felt all the things I was feeling, was absolutely invaluable”.